mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Periscope: This adjustable “off-axis” viewer attaches to a top mount and allows an operator to target a weapon around corners, reducing the usual –3 modifier to –2.
 A periscope can be upgraded with any of the vision enhancements noted on Wireless: The modifier for shooting around corners is reduced to –1.

 Quick-draw holster: This easy access holster can hold any weapon of Machine Pistol or smaller size.
-It reduces the TN for quick-drawing the holstered weapon by 1.
+It reduces the Threshold for quick-drawing the holstered weapon by 1.

 Shock pad: A shock-absorbing pad is situated on the rigid stock of a rifle, shotgun, or heavy weapon, and provides 1 point of recoil compensation